AntoineBlaud/frida-ultimap/README.md

 While the issue is still being resolved, I have found a solution for Android users.
 However, it requires Windows 11.
 Please follow the [installation](https://forum.xda-developers.com/t/wsa-build-2211-based-on-android-13-with-magisk-root-and-google-play-store.4535473/) instructions provided and then install the APK and Frida.
 Once completed, you should be able to use Frida without encountering any crashes due to the x64-x86 architecture.
+[Update] It seems to work with Frida 16.0.10 on arm64, at least.